Drivers snowed-in all night as I-95 shuts down in Virginia - NewsBreak

 “We wish we had a timetable, ETA or an educated guess on when travel will resume on I-95.
 It’s at a standstill in our area with multiple incidents,” the tweet read.
 “Its frustrating & scary.
 Please know our crews don’t stop.
 Crews will work 24/7 until ALL state-maintained roads are safe for travel.”

-“We didn’t see plows out there,” he said.
-“Snow removal has always been a joke in this area.”

-Still, Walter feels fortunate that they were able to make it home as soon as they did knowing that many others remained stranded for much longer.
-They passed a long line of southbound cars that weren’t able to get past jack-knifed trucks.
-“It had to be 15 miles of backup,” Walter said.
+U.S. Sen. Tim Kaine, who lives in Richmond, tweeted Tuesday morning that he was among those stranded.

+“I started my normal 2 hour drive to DC at 1pm yesterday.
+19 hours later, I’m still not near the Capitol,” he tweeted, along with a photo showing how his car has been boxed in between three tractor-trailers.

-Also stranded was NBC News correspondent Josh Lederman, who spoke on NBC’s “Today” show on Tuesday via video feed from his car, with a dog in the back seat.
-He said he'd been stuck about 30 miles (48 kilometers) south of Washington, D.C., since 8 p.m.
+The stranded motorists included NBC News correspondent Josh Lederman, who spoke on NBC’s “Today” show on Tuesday via video feed from his car, with a dog in the back seat.
+He said he’d been stuck about 30 miles (48 kilometers) south of Washington, D.C., since 8 p.m.
 Monday.

-“We started to see a lot of drivers turning their cars off to conserve gas, people running out of food and water, kids and pets holed up for so many hours, people letting their pets out of the car to try to walk them on the street,” said Lederman, a former White House reporter for The Associated Press.
+“I don’t have any food or water.
+I have gas, but how long is that going to last?” said Lederman, a former White House reporter for The Associated Press.

+All night, it turned out.
+At around daybreak, VDOT announced that it was beginning to try to reach the stranded motorists.

 Comments / 0